hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/handle-events/1-automatic-ingestion-and-updates.md

 ## Step 4: Configure the Event Trigger in Hasura

 Head to the `Events` tab and click `Create` to configure a new Event Trigger.
 Let's name this `ingestion`.
-We'll reference the public schema and `application` table of `HRTool`.
+We'll reference the public schema and `application` table of the `HRTool` database.
 Ensure all CRUD operations are checked as triggers and enter the following URL for our Flask API:

 `http://host.docker.internal:8400/handle_event`